All posts

-Human-AI Collaboration for Small Teams: From Single Agent to AI Workforce
+Human-AI Collaboration for Small Teams

 "Human-AI collaboration" used to mean asking ChatGPT a question and getting an answer back.
 In 2026, that definition feels almost quaint.
 Like calling a phone call "human-telephone collaboration."

-Generation 2: Co-creation.
+One chat partner.
 You and one AI work together on a task.
 It remembers what you said five minutes ago.
 You iterate on a document, debug code together, brainstorm ideas back and forth.
 ChatGPT, Claude, GitHub Copilot live here.
 Most knowledge workers in 2026 operate at this level.

 The ceiling: you're still the only operator.
 One task at a time.
 While you're co-creating a blog post with Claude, your customer emails pile up.
 While you're debugging with Copilot, nobody's working on tomorrow's feature.
 You do everything sequentially because you only have one AI partner and one attention span.